-The average days lost within one month and three months post-injury or occupational disease by industry sector for 2015 and 2016 are illustrated in the bar graphs below.
-In 2016, the industry sectors with the highest average days lost within one month post-injury or occupational disease were forestry, construction, agriculture, and transportation, and those with the lowest average days lost were health care, automotive, and education.
+The average days lost in one month and three months after an injury or illness by industry sector for 2017 and 2018 are shown in the bar graphs below.
+In 2018, the industry sectors with the highest average days lost within one month after an injury or illness were agriculture, construction, forestry, mining, pulp & paper and transportation.
+The sectors with the lowest average days lost were automotive, education, health care and services.

 |Agriculture||Automotive||Chemical/Process||Construction||Education||Electrical||Food||Forestry||Health Care||Manufacturing||Mining||Municipal||Primary Metals||Pulp & Paper||Services||Transportation|